Ralph Dixon, DPM, FACFAS

 Dr. Dixon was raised in the small town of Payson, Utah, where his family has lived for five generations.
 He attended Payson High School and subsequently completed his undergraduate studies at nearby Brigham Young University.
 During his undergraduate studies he took two years from school to serve as a missionary and representative for his church in Sweden.

 He received his medical degree as a Doctor of Podiatric Medicine (DPM) from The Dr. William M. Scholl College of Podiatric Medicine; now The Dr. William M. Scholl College of Podiatric Medicine at Rosalind Franklin University of Medicine and Science in Chicago, Illinois.

 Following academic studies in Chicago, Dr. Dixon received a commission as a podiatrist in the United States Army and was stationed at Ft.
 Wainwright, Alaska, where he directed the Podiatry Section at Bassett Army Community Hospital.
 Following additional military training, Dr. Dixon was stationed at Ft.
 Ord, California.
 While there he supervised the Podiatry Department and was director of the Podiatric Surgical Residency training program at Silas B. Hayes Army Hospital.

 Upon completion of military service, Dr. Dixon went into private practice in Fairbanks.
 His goal was, and always has been, to provide the highest quality foot and ankle care available to his patients.

-Dr. Dixon and his wife, Janet, have seven children and two grandchildren.
-Along with their West Highland White Terrier, Jezzie, and cat, Wendy, they make their home in Fairbanks.
+Dr. Dixon and his wife, Janet, have seven children and eight grandchildren.
+Along with their West Highland White Terrier, Jezzie, and Maltese, Tika, they make their home in Fairbanks.
 They enjoy family time, travel and being outdoors.